-An intense dosing of chemotherapy, which aims to get rid of all the leukemia from your blood and bone marrow and quickly get your bone marrow working normally again (remission).
+An intense dosing of chemotherapy, which aims to get rid of all the leukaemia from your blood and bone marrow and quickly get your bone marrow working normally again (remission).
 This stage is called induction chemotherapy or remission induction.

 Induction usually involves two cycles of a combination of chemotherapy drugs.
 When the induction is over, a bone marrow test will be done to check if the leukaemia has gone into remission.

-Remission is when your bone marrow is producing blood cells normally and you have fewer than 5% of the immature leukemia cells in your bone marrow.
+Remission is when your bone marrow is producing blood cells normally and you have fewer than 5% of the immature leukaemia cells in your bone marrow.
 If your remission lasts indefinitely, you are said to be cured.

 If you do have a transplant, you might not have any further chemotherapy, or you might just have one more course.